 The Office of Admission also assists current students with requests for private teacher changes.
-Department Chairs, the Associate Dean for Academic Affairs, the Office of the Dean, and Assistant Dean of Admission work closely together on guiding students through this process.
+Department Chairs, the Office of the Dean, and Assistant Dean of Admissions work closely together on guiding students through this process.

 Auditions are held at SFCM in the late fall for spring enrollment and in January through February for fall enrollment.
 Please consult SFCM's website at sfcm.edu/admissions for specific dates and audition requirements.